Italy's right to try to elect Senate speaker as president, snubbing left | Politics

 To be elected a candidate must win an absolute majority or 505 votes.
 Even though the main party chiefs instructed their lawmakers to abstain or cast blank ballots in Thursday's ballot, Mattarella still got 166 votes, more than anyone else for the second day running, though well below the required 505.

-Aside from Draghi and Mattarella, numerous other candidates are cited for the job, often only to be shot down by one side or the other in a matter of hours.
+Aside from Draghi, Mattarella, and Casellati, numerous other candidates are cited for the job, often only to be shot down by one side or the other in a matter of hours.
 These include Elisabetta Belloni, a career diplomat who heads the secret services, and Sabino Cassese, an 86-year-old former constitutional court judge.

-Other possible contenders floated in the media include former lower house speaker Pier Ferdinando Casini, former premier Giuliano Amato, Senate speaker Elisabetta Casellati and Justice Minister Marta Cartabia, who previously chaired the constitutional court.
+Other possible contenders floated in the media include former lower house speaker Pier Ferdinando Casini, former premier Giuliano Amato and Justice Minister Marta Cartabia, who previously chaired the constitutional court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)